digitalvectorz/ccarps/Character_Creation.md

 * Epic: 135 points
 * Legendary: 150 points

-*Note:* If a Game Master wants to boost characters, they can add the extra rolls as if the character had the base number of points.
+*Note:* If a Game Master wants to boost characters, they can add extra rolls to replace lower rolls and increase the total number attribute points, or provide a number of points that the player may distribute to boost their stats to more closely match the level of the adventure.

 ## Primary Attributes ##
 *CCARPS* characters have five Primary Attributes:

-* **Strength** (STR): Capable of producing and/or withstanding great physical force.
+* **Strength** (S): Capable of producing and/or withstanding great physical force.

-* **Dexterity** (DEX): Skill in performing tasks, especially with the hands.
+* **Dexterity** (D): Skill in performing tasks, especially with the hands.

-* **Constitution** (CON): A person's physique or temperament; the general health of a person.
+* **Constitution** (C): A person's physique or temperament; the general health of a person.

-* **Intelligence** (INT): The faculty of thinking, judging, abstract reasoning, and conceptual understanding.
+* **Intelligence** (I): The faculty of thinking, judging, abstract reasoning, and conceptual understanding.

-* **Willpower** (WIL): The unwavering strength of will (intention, desire) to carry out one’s wishes.
+* **Willpower** (W): The unwavering strength of will (intention, desire) to carry out one’s wishes.

-Primary Attributes are permanent; they do not change once they have been recorded.
-This can be seen as a genetic limit; nothing can naturally change them.
-In some game worlds, magic or technology could possibly alter Primary Attributes.

 ## Secondary Attributes ##
 The secondary attributes are average combinations of the primary attributes.
 Skills are based on these.

 * **Charisma** (CHA): Personal charm or magnetism, as determined by the health, intelligence, and will of the character.
 Average of Constitution, Intelligence, and Willpower.
-(CON + INT + WIL) / 3
+(C + I + W) / 3

 * **Speed** (SPD): The rate of motion or action.
 Average of Strength and Dexterity.
-(STR + DEX) / 2
+(S + D) / 2

 * **Reflex** (RFX): An automatic response to a simple stimulus which does not require mental processing.
 Average of Strength, Dexterity, and Willpower.
-(STR + DEX + WIL) / 3
+(S + D + W) / 3

 * **Lift** (LFT): To exert the strength for raising or bearing.
 Average of Strength and Willpower.
-(STR + WIL) / 2
+(S + W) / 2

 * **Perception** (PER): Conscious understanding of something; to be aware of.
 Average of Intelligence and Willpower.
-(INT + WIL) / 2
+(I + W) / 2

 ## Oddities ##
 These may only be taken at character creation.
 They are used to gain advantages and to make trade off's to provide flexibility and role-play interest in character options, or to add "character" to your characters.
 Your Game Master may modify a character's Oddities based on role-play events or extraordinary situations.
 Oddities may make permanent Health changes based on its logical description (or Game Master's discretion).
-The base Oddities follow the *Disposition System*, which outlines six major points of Disposition.
-The *Disposition System* is not exclusive to characters and can be used to characterize any group of people (cities, countries, kingdoms, non-profit organizations, etc.).

 The general rule with Oddities is that each Oddity must have a cost to its benefit.

-### Character Creation-specific Oddities ###
+### Basic Oddities ###
-During character creation, there are two Oddities that are required unless the Game Master specifies otherwise.
+During character creation, there are two Oddities that are reccomended.
 These are **Wealth** and **Social Influence**.
 There are no Modifiers with these; instead, they help give characters some "roots" into the game world.
-If no *Wealth* or *Social Influence* is taken, it is assumed they are Middle Class with no special contacts.
+If no *Wealth* or *Social Influence* is taken, it is assumed they are Middle Class with no contacts out of the ordinary.

-**Wealth** is a measure of a characters accumulation of material value, including things such as property (home, car, horses), finery (cloths, tools, weapons), and currency.
+**Wealth** is a measure of a characters accumulation of material value, including things such as property (home, car, horses), finery (cloths, tools, weapons), ect. and defines the starting currency amount according to the wealth table.
 The points spent or given are meant to represent the character's perception of wealth and their ability to move in social circles.
 A person raised with a filthy rich lifestyle would stand out like a sore thumb on skid row, just as a dirt poor person would at a country club.

+                Wealth Table
+* Point Cost      Standing        Starting Currency
-* -25 points: Dirt Poor
+* -25             Dirt Poor       5d x 1
-* -15 points: Lower Class
+* -15             Lower Class     5d x 10
-* 0 points: Middle Class
+* 0               Middle Class    5d x 100
-* 15 points: Upper Class
+* 15              Upper Class     5d x 1,000
-* 25 points: Filthy Rich
+* 25              Filthy Rich     5d x 10,000

 **Social Influence** is measured by the number of people you have in your contact list, and the quality of the contact relationship eg. An Acquaintance (a low quality contact) will accept your call and listen to your request, they may even provide information if asked the right question but the information has a 50% chance of being inaccurate.
 A Friend (an average contact) is like a good friend, you can trust them to tell you what they know but they have limited access to high level information, and generally will not get into harms way for you.
 A Confidant (a high quality contact) will have good access to information and be trustworthy and reliable and will defend you at his or her own risk up to but not including risk of his or her own life.
-By default, you can only take *three* contacts and you cannot spend or receive more than 15 points.
+Conversely you can choose contacts that are detramental to your character. eg. the Antagonist is most often hyper competative in all your dealings and may even enjoy seeing you struggle through a problem they coaxed or goaded your character into.
+A Nemesis will actively seek ways to interfere with your character and their dealings up to but not limited to setting you up for a major setback or even your hapenstance death.
+An Arch-Nemesis is the most dangerous type of contact the Arch-nemesis will actively plot your demise often in the most diabolical way.
+By default, you can only take *three* contacts and you cannot spend or receive more than 15 points in total unless the Game Master says otherwise.

 * -15 points: Arch-nemesis
 * -10 points: Nemesis